progrium/go-extpoints/README.md

 It also makes it clearer in your code when you're using extension points.
 You have to explicitly import the package, then call `extpoints.<ExtensionPoint>` when using them.
 This helps identify where extension points actually hook into your program.

 Lastly, it produces its own GoDoc page.
-Extension points are designed to use existing documentation infrastructure.
+Extension points are designed to use existing Go documentation infrastructure.
 But in such a way that gives them their own namespace.
 Your extension point APIs are different than regular APIs.
 They're not APIs to call, but APIs to implement, specifically to extend your package.
 They're the "back office" APIs of your package.

 ## Usage Patterns